-- (i) In the matter of standby charges, Maharashtra Electricity Regulatory Commission (MERC) had passed an order dated May 31, 2004 as under: - (a) The total liability for the financial years 1998-99 to 2003-04 was determined at Rs 515.60 crore (which had been debited to the Profit and Loss Account up to March 31, 2005). - (b) The Tata Power Company Ltd. (TPC) to refund an amount of Rs 321.13 crore (net of interest of Rs 1.17 crore) to the Company for the said period plus interest at 10 per cent per annum commencing from April 1, 2004 till the date of payment. - (ii) The Company and TPC filed appeals before the Hon'ble High Court of Bombay.
-As an interim order, the Hon'ble High Court of Bombay granted stay of payment to be made by TPC, but directed TPC to provide a Bank Guarantee of Rs 313.93 crore in favour of the Hon'ble High Court of Bombay.
+- (a) In the matter of standby charges, Maharashtra Electricity Regulatory Commission (MERC) had passed an order dated May 31, 2004 as under: - i) The total liability for the financial years 1998-99 to 2003-04 was determined at Rs.
+515.60 Crore (which had been debited to the Profit and Loss Account up to March 31, 2005). - ii) The Tata Power Company Ltd. (TPC) to refund an amount of Rs.
+321.13 Crore (net of interest of Rs.
+1.17 Crore) to the Company for the said period plus interest at 10 per cent per annum commencing from April 1, 2004 till the date of payment. - (b) The Company and TPC filed appeals before the Hon'ble High Court of Bombay.
+As an interim order, the Hon'ble High Court of Bombay granted stay of payment to be made by TPC, but directed TPC to provide a Bank Guarantee of Rs.
+313.93 Crore in favour of the Hon'ble High Court of Bombay.
 Disposing both the petitions, the Hon'ble High Court of Bombay held that the issues should be adjudicated within four months of the order of the Hon'ble High Court of Bombay by the Appellate Tribunal for Electricity (ATE).
-In the interregnum, the parties to continue to pay in terms of the interim order, subject to adjustments on adjudication. - (iii) Both TPC and the Company filed Special Leave Petitions in the Supreme Court against the Order of Hon'ble High Court of Bombay.
+In the interregnum, the parties to continue to pay in terms of the interim order, subject to adjustments on adjudication. - (c) Both TPC and the Company filed Special Leave Petitions in the Supreme Court against the Order of the Hon'ble High Court of Bombay.
 While disposing of these petitions, the Hon'ble Supreme Court directed TPC to file an appeal before the ATE.
-TPC thereafter filed an appeal before the ATE. - (iv) While disposing of the appeal, ATE has passed an order dated December 20, 2006 as under: (a) The total liability of standby charges for the financial years 1998-99 to 2003-04 was determined at Rs 500 crore.

-- (b) TPC to refund Rs 354 crore (inclusive of interest of Rs 15 crore up to March 31, 2004) to the Company plus interest at 10 per cent per annum commencing from April 1, 2004 till the date of payment. - (v) TPC filed an appeal in the Hon'ble Supreme Court being Appeal No. 415 of 2007.
-The Hon'ble Supreme Court passed an interim order dated February 7, 2007 granting stay of the impugned order of the ATE subject to the condition that, TPC furnish a bank guarantee in the sum of Rs 227 crore and, in addition, deposit a sum of Rs 227 crore with the Registrar General of the Court which may be withdrawn by the Company subject to the Company giving an undertaking that in the event of the appeal being decided against the Company, wholly or in part, the amount as may be found refundable by the Company shall be refunded to TPC without demur together with interest as may be determined by the Court.
-The Company accordingly withdrew the amount of Rs 227 crore after complying with the conditions specified and has accounted the said amount as other liabilities pending final adjustment.
-Moreover, pending final order of the Hon'ble Supreme Court, the Company has not accounted for the reduction in standby charges liability of Rs 15.60 crore as well as interest amount determined by ATE as payable by TPC to the Company.
+TPC thereafter filed an appeal before the ATE. - (d) While disposing of the appeal, ATE has passed an order dated December 20, 2006 as under: - The total liability of standby charges for the financial years 1998-99 to 2003-04 was determined at Rs.
+500 Crore. - ii) TPC to refund Rs.
+354 Crore (inclusive of interest of Rs.
+15 Crore upto March 31, 2004) to the Company plus interest at 10% p.a. commencing from April 1, 2004 till the date of payment. - (e) TPC filed an appeal in the Hon'ble Supreme Court being Appeal No. 415 of 2007.
+The Hon'ble Supreme Court passed an interim order dated February 7, 2007 granting stay of the impugned order of the ATE subject to the condition that, TPC furnish a bank guarantee in the sum of Rs.
+227 Crore and, in addition, deposit a sum of Rs.
+227 Crore with the Registrar General of the Court which may be withdrawn by the Company subject to the Company giving an undertaking that in the event of the appeal being decided against the Company, wholly or in part, the amount as may be found refundable by the Company shall be refunded to TPC without demur together with interest as may be determined by the Court.
+The Company accordingly withdrew the amount of Rs.
+227 Crore after complying with the conditions specified and has accounted the said amount as other liabilities pending final adjustment.
+Moreover, pending final order of the Hon'ble Supreme Court, the Company has not accounted for the reduction in standby charges liability of Rs.
+15.60 Crore as well as interest amount determined by ATE as payable by TPC to the Company.

-(b) Take or Pay and Additional Energy Charges:
+B. Take or Pay and Additional Energy Charges:

-Pursuant to the order passed by the Maharashtra Electricity Regulatory Commission (MERC) dated December 12, 2007 in case No. 7 of 2002, TPC has claimed an amount of Rs 323.87 crore towards the following:
+Pursuant to the order passed by the Maharashtra Electricity Regulatory Commission (MERC) dated December 12, 2007 in case No. 7 of 2002, TPC has claimed an amount of Rs.
+323.87 Crore towards the following: